keelefi/lthread/thread_local_storage.md

   * A guard area set with `mprotect(2)` to `PROT_NONE` so that if the stack grows over we get a `SIGSEGV` if our stack overflows.
   * Thread local storage area.

+## How to access the TLS

+On x86 pthread seems to implement retrieving of TLS data using the machine register `fs`.
+We should also use the same method. `fs` will point to the start of the TLS and then we know the offset for each variable we're interested in.